polaroidz/polaroidz/README.md

 🔭 I’m currently looking for work

-🌱 And, I’m currently learning a lot about statistics, MATHS :heart:, data science and applied sciences.
+🌱 And, I’m currently learning a lot about statistics, MATHS :heart: and applied sciences.
 Also, pursuing my superior education in Statistics at Universidade Estadual de Campinas (UNICAMP), Brazil.

 💬 Ask me about:
 - any of those topics and would love to chat with you :)